dotnet/docfx/docs/designs/multiple-docsets.md

 - To make generating clickable links, `.publish.json` will have a new `source_url` property for each item that is an absolute URL pointing to the original git repository.
 - Similarly, `.errors.log` will have a `file_url` property that points to a specific line in GitHub or Azure Repos.
-- More information are added to `.publish.json` at the root level such as `docset_name` as needed.
+- More information are added to `.publish.json` at the root level such as `name` as needed.

 ```yml
 repos: